BuoyantIO/bb/README.md

      ---> e6d76c5df612
     Removing intermediate container f4f571b01dd8
     Successfully built e6d76c5df612
-    Successfully tagged gcr.io/runconduit/bb:v1
+    Successfully tagged gcr.io/buoyantio/bb:v1

 A test run using the Docker CLI should return usage information and confirm everything is ok:

-     $ docker run gcr.io/runconduit/bb:v1
+     $ docker run gcr.io/buoyantio/bb:v1
-    Various microservices that can be used to build a test lab for Conduit
+    Building Blocks or `bb` is a tool that can simulate many of the typical scenarios of a cloud-native Service-Oriented Architecture based on microservices.

     Usage:
       bb [command]